CONTENTS

 reduction in the skills training envelope.
 That envelope remains intact.

-institutions in particular to draw down their reserves, which is taxpayers’
+particular to draw down their reserves, which is taxpayers’ dollars which is

-the investment in that area.
-We continue to fully invest, and actually in turn
+investment in that area.
+We continue to fully invest, and actually in turn we

 there’s no reduction in the delivery that’s out there, and there’s no reduction